fachrihawari/universal-react-template/readme.md

 # Universal React Template

-This is a template for developing app for android, ios, and web using React technology.
+This is a template for developing app for Android, iOS, Web and Desktop using React technology.

 ## Tech stack